 In the end, the hospital arranged for us to stay in the downstairs apartment at the home of a very nice lady who lived just a few blocks from the hospital.
 We never did move into the nursing home.

-Because of this experience, a couple of stories in the news caught my attention.
+Because of this experience, a couple of recent news stories caught my attention.
 One is about the Humanitas Retirement Home in Deventer, Netherlands.
 Here college students live rent-free in exchange for volunteering 30 hours a month to help the residents.

-Closer to home, there is a program at Judson Manor in Ohio that partners with the Cleveland Institute of Music.
+Closer to home, you’ll find a program at Judson Manor in Ohio that partners with the Cleveland Institute of Music.
 Students pay no rent in exchange for performing for (or with) the residents of the nursing home.
-Check out this article for more details.
+Check out this article for more details on both programs.
 Similar programs exist in France and Spain.

-So, what would you think about living in a nursing home as a student?
+So, how do you feel about the concept of living in a nursing home as a student?
 Please share your thoughts in the comment section.

-Since writing this post, I’ve been made aware of a similar program in Helsinki where young people and elders live together.
-Check out Kristie Brewer’s fascinating article here.
+Since writing this post, I’ve become aware of a similar program in Helsinki where young people and elders live together.
+Check out Kristie Brewer’s fascinating article on A Home That Fits.